damonblack/react-country-region-selector/README.md

+This is a single purpose fork that offers French translation of Canadian provinces.
+The source data only includes US and Canadian data.

 # React-Country-Region-Selector

 A feature you often need in forms is a connected country and region dropdown, where the region field gets automatically